Large Language Model Sentinel: LLM Agent for Adversarial Purification: Methods

 To defend against adversarial textual attacks targeting LLM-based classification tasks, we propose Large LAnguage MOdel Sentinel (LLAMOS) that employs the LLM as a defense agent for adversarial purification.
 LLAMOS comprises two components: Agent instruction and Defense guidance.
 Next, we introduce the overall pipeline in sequential order.

-In this paper, we utilize the existing LLMs denoted by target LLMs $f_t$ as classifiers.
-Given an adversarial example $x'$, the target LLM $f_t$ outputs the incorrect label $y'=f_t(x')$, while after the purification, the purified example $\hat{x}=g_{stl}(x')$ can be predicted as the correct label $y=f_t(g_{stl}(x'))$.
-To achieve this, we design prompts for generating a defense agent $g_{stl}$ as described in the following.
+In this paper, we utilize the existing LLM denoted by target LLM $f_t$ as the classifier.
+Given an adversarial example $x'$, the target LLM $f_t$ outputs the incorrect label $y'=f_t(x')$, while after purification, the purified example $\hat{x}=g_{llm}(x')$ can be predicted as the correct label $y=f_t(g_{llm}(x'))$.
+To achieve this, we design prompts for generating a defense agent $g_{llm}$ as described in the following.

 \begin{mdframed} \textbf{\# Defense Agent Instruction} \\ To begin, let me provide a brief overview of the input text: [Input Description].
 The classification task for these sentences is [Task Description].
 However, be aware that these sentences might be susceptible to adversarial attacks, which could lead to an incorrect label.
 Note that not all sentences will be affected by the attacks.
-Your task is to generate a new sentence that replaces the original one, which must satisfy the following conditions: [Defense Goal]. \\ \textbf{\# Defense Guidance} \\ You can complete the task using the following guidance: [Defense Guidance]. \\ Input: [Input].
+Your task is to generate a new sentence that replaces the original one, which must satisfy the following conditions: [Defense Goal]. \\ \textbf{\# Defense Guidance} \\ You can complete the task using the following guidance: [Defense Guidance].
+Input: [Input].
 Now, let's start the defense process and only output the generated sentence. \end{mdframed}

-\textbf{Input Description.} The format of \textbf{Input} $x_{in} \in \{D_i, i=1...6\}$ varies significantly across different datasets~$D_i$, necessitating tailored input formats $x_{in}$ to correspond with the specific structure and content of each dataset, details in \cref{table10}.
-For instance, the SST-2 dataset \citep{socher2013recursive} typically consists of a single sentence per data point.
-On the other hand, the MNLI dataset \citep{williams2018multi} is structured to include pairs of sentences labeled as premise and hypothesis.
+\textbf{Input Description:} The format of \textbf{Input} $x_{in} \in \{D_i, i=1...6\}$ varies significantly across different datasets~$D_i$, necessitating tailored input formats $x_{in}$ to correspond with the specific structure and content of each dataset, details in Table 10.
+For instance, the SST-2 dataset \cite{socher2013recursive} typically consists of a single sentence per data point.
+On the other hand, the MNLI dataset \cite{williams2018multi} is structured to include pairs of sentences labeled as premise and hypothesis.

-\textbf{Task Description.} Similar to the input descriptions, the tasks associated with each dataset~$D_i$ are distinct.
-As illustrated earlier, SST-2 focuses on determining the sentiment of a given sentence, making it a straightforward classification challenge.
+\textbf{Task Description:} Similar to the input description, the tasks associated with each dataset~$D_i$ are distinct.
+As illustrated earlier, SST-2 focuses on determining the sentiment of a given sentence, making it a straightforward classification task.
 Conversely, MNLI presents a more complex task of natural language inference, where the relationship between a pair of sentences must be discerned and classified correctly.
 Detailed input and task descriptions are provided in \cref{table9}.